 “Remaking the world” is often done in smoke-filled cafes.
 A more effective tactic might be called “applied pedestrianism”: the use of walking, the lines it makes and the experiences it offers, to produce new spaces.
 Continue reading →

-The 7th Inter-format Symposium Along Lines, to be staged by Nida Art Colony on May 19- 22 2017, will reflect on the line as a very basic visual element and medium of knowledge.
+I have been invited to speak at the 7th Inter-format Symposium Along Lines, by Nida Art Colony on May 19- 22 2017.
+The symposium “will reflect on the line as a very basic visual element and medium of knowledge.
 In the geopolitical context, the shoreline and borders of the Curonian spit, a group of artists, philosophers, scientists, archaeologists, dancers and musicians is invited to reflect on the contemporary means/gesture of the line facing fluctuating information, ecological changes and new territories.
 Using the line as a symbolic/metaphoric as well as analytical instrument the symposium presents different strategies to sketch and connect the world through methods of mapping, walking, drawing, recording, performing, swimming, writing, reading or singing.”
 Continue reading →